dynaconf/dynaconf/docs/dynamic.md

 settings = Dynaconf(
     # set the Hookable wrapper class
     _wrapper_class=HookableSettings,
-    # Register your hooks, you can have AFTER_GET, BEFORE_GET
+    # Register your hooks, see the Action enum for available values
     # you can have multiple hooks, value passes from one to another
     _registered_hooks={
        Action.AFTER_GET: [Hook(get_data_from_somewhere)]